jeremyburr/Acid/README.md

 # Acid
 Acid is a software framework (and methodology) for generating 3D models, graphics, and imagery.
 At its core, is the **Acid Crystal** - an interactive modular unit which can be linked and modified.
 While this repository uses certain tools, Acid's methodology is not specific to any language, platform, or implementation.

-Three.js is currently used.
-Nerdamer.js for help with math computation.
-Tween.js for animation.
+This repository is using Three.js for modeling, Nerdamer.js for math computation, and Tween.js for animation tweening.

-**It is currently in prototyping & under construction.**
+**It is currently in prototyping and under construction.**

 ## Installation and Setup

-Prototypes are built to help shape and guide initial development.
-To view them, start a local development server in the project root and visit any of the HTML files in the '/prototypes' directory.
+At this early stage of development, simply start a local development server in the project root and navigate to the 'prototypes' directory to explore the project's current state.
+The "acid-crystal.html" file is undergoing active development.
+It imports an AcidCrystal class from 'js/AcidCrystal.js' and constructs AC objects from configuration parameters.
+Older protoypes can be found in the 'protypes/archive' directory.

 ## Note